Trojan freshman is the eighth recipient of the honor.

 USC Athletics welcomed 13 children with life-threatening illnesses to the Coliseum this season to enjoy the ultimate Trojan experience.

-2016: Olson, who has been an inspiration to and involved with the USC football program since the age of 12 in 2009 when he lost his eyesight to cancer, will serve as a reserve walk-on long snapper as a redshirt freshman in 2016.
-USC will prevent contact during any practice drills in which he is involved to make sure he is protected.
+2017: Olson, who has been an inspiration to and involved with the USC football program since the age of 12 in 2009 when he lost his eyesight to cancer, will serve as a backup snapper as a sophomore in 2017.
+USC prevents contact during any practice drills in which he is involved to make sure he is protected.

 2015: Olson did not see any action as a reserve walk-on long snapper as a first-year freshman in 2015.
 He won the 2016 Uplifting Athletes Rare Disease Champion Award, presented to a leader in the world of college football who has realized his or her potential to make a positive and lasting impact on the rare disease community.